-- Put on the rubber gloves and clean thoroughly the edges of the hole and the surface around it with the wire brush.
-Remember, to protect yourself from getting any cuts or injuries, always wear rubber gloves.
+Put on rubber gloves and clean the edges of the hole and the surface around it thoroughly with a wire brush.
+Remember to protect yourself from getting any cuts or injuries, always wear rubber gloves.

-- Push the button at the back of the caulking gun, pull back the metal rod and place the tube securely in its seat.
-Put the tip of the tube into the hole and begin to fill it by firm and steady squeezes of the trigger.
+Push the button at the back of the caulking gun, pull back the metal rod, and place the tube securely in its seat.
+Put the tip of the tube into the hole and begin to fill it by firmly and steadily squeezing the trigger.
 Once the caulk starts to come out of the hole, discontinue the process.